-If you suffer from a spinal cord injury in Texas, then you may be able to receive compensation from the negligent party in your case.
-Spinal cord injuries can happen from medical procedures gone wrong, slip and fall accidents, car accidents or through injuries due to participate in athletic events.
+If you suffer from a spinal cord injury, then you may be able to receive compensation from the negligent party in your case.
+Spinal cord injuries can happen from medical procedures gone wrong, slip and fall accidents, car accidents, or through injuries due to participation in athletic events.
 If you have suffered from a spinal cord injury, then it is important for you to obtain medical documentation reflecting this injury as soon as possible.
 You will want to have a recording that shows that you have actually suffered from an injury in close proximity to the date in which you were actually injured.

 A lawyer will also be able to prove that a spinal cord injury existed by taking the testimony of neurosurgeons and other experts at trial.
 Other experts who may be involved in your case are orthopedic surgeons or neurologists.
 An expert may also be able to offer testimony on the injuries that an individual is likely to experience in the future.

 Family members can still pursue a claim if an individual has died as a result of a spinal cord injury.
-Texas has a wrongful death statute that allows family members to recover compensation for the spinal cord injury that another family member has suffered.
+Many states have a wrongful death statute that allows family members to recover compensation for the spinal cord injury that another family member has suffered.

 In court, you will be able to petition for various types of damages.
 If a lawyer does not settle your claim outside of court, then you will be able to petition for past lost wages and the balances on your medical bills.
 You will also be able to petition for damages to cover the cost of continuing medical care that you require.
 If you have suffered from mental anguish or disfigurement, then you may also be able to receive compensation to cover these hardships.